MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 Function for this step: :func:`convertScanImageTiffToVolume()`

 Before beginning pre-processing, follow setup steps in :ref:`first steps` started` to make sure the pipeline and dependencies are installed properly.
-After that, review :ref:`parameters` to understand the general usage of each function going foreward.
+After that, review :ref:`parameters` to understand the general usage of each function going forward.

 See :ref:`troubleshooting` for common issues you may encounter along the way.